falcucci/blog-me-api/README.md

 $ brew install postgresql
 ```

-and then
+initialize postgres

 ```bash
 $ psql postgres
 ```
+grants all privileges for the user

 ```bash
 $ postgres=# ALTER ROLE blog CREATEDB;
 ```

-now you need to create a db and name it as `blog_db`.
+create a new user and the password as follows
 ```bash
 $ postgres=# CREATE ROLE blog WITH LOGIN PASSWORD localhost;
 ```
+now you need to create a db and name it as `blog_db`
 ```bash
 $ postgres=# CREATE DATABASE blog_db;
 ```